By Felipe Ruiz | April 13, 2020

 at Fluid Attacks comprises

-and is carried out on the
+and is carried out on our Attack Surface Manager (

 Fluid Attacks, to keep false positive

 we go beyond the use of automatic tools and employ human acumen and sagacity.